-If one of the regulators exceed an OV or UV level at any time after the soft start ramp has completed, the IC moves to UVOVFLT state.
+In the OVUVFLT state, one of the regulators has exceed an OV level at any time or a UV level after the soft start ramp has completed.
 In this state, all regulators shutdown and the IC asserts the nRESET pin.
 After entering the OVUVFLT state, the IC stays there for 100ms and then goes back to the ACTIVE state.
 If the OV or UV condition still exists in the ACTIVE state, the IC returns to the OVUVFLT state.
 The cycle continues until the OV or UV fault is removed, or the input power is removed.
-This state can only be enabled by clearing an output's OV_FLTMSK or UV_FLTMSK volatile bits to 0 and setting DISOVUVSD(0x09h[0])=0.
+This state can be disabled by setting an output's OV_FLTMSK or UV_FLTMSK non-volatile bits high.
 The IC does not directly enter OVUVFLT in an overcurrent condition but does enter this state due to the resulting UV condition.